NAS6mixfoolv/NAS6LIB/AddvancedReadMe.md

 and verifies the accuracy both numerically and visually.
 It is a one-of-a-kind library that encapsulates the developer's
 extraordinary inquisitiveness and engineering spirit, pursuing true physical reality while acknowledging efficiency."

   ### Verification of Relativistic Perihelion Precession (Mercury)

 NAS6LIB's implementation of relativistic effects has been validated through simulations of Mercury's orbital precession.
-Using a previous version developed in VB, the average perihelion precession per orbit was calculated over
+Using a previous version developed in VB, the average perihelion precession per orbit was calculated over a long period
-a long period (415 orbits, equivalent to 100 years). **Notably, this extensive long-term simulation on
+(415 orbits, equivalent to 100 years). **Notably, this extensive long-term simulation on a legacy PC took approximately
+2-3 days to complete.** This remarkable efficiency for its time was significantly aided by the use of
+a **variable time step (dt)** in the numerical integration, allowing for optimized computation without sacrificing accuracy
-a legacy PC took approximately 2-3 days to complete**, a testament to the meticulous dedication behind
-this library's development.
+during critical orbital phases.
+This fact is a testament to the meticulous dedication behind this library's development.

 The calculated value closely matches the observed/theoretical value: